 - Driving through intersections that are controlled and uncontrolled

-- Safe driving practices including driving the speed limit and steering techniques
+- Safe driving practices including driving the speed limit, steering techniques, and a roadside stop

 Conditions and Restrictions of an Ontario G2 Licence